The Encyclopedia of American Songs and Musicals

 Actors: Eddie Cantor (Henry Williams), Ethel Shutta (Mary Custer), Eleanora Hunt (Sally

-one of the most popular artists of the country.
+one of the most popular artists in the country.

-Busby Berkeley uses it to prove his genius of choreography, inaugurating in
+Busby Berkeley uses it to prove his genius of choreography, introducing in

-particular some audacious movements of camera which will soon constitute his signature.
+particular some audacious camera motions that will soon constitute his trademark.

-Among the chorus-singers appear two young actresses further called to reach some fame,
+Among the chorus-singers perform two young actresses further called to reach some fame,

 Betty Grable and Ann Sothern.
 Shot in Technicolor, this light and often very funny musical